squix78/esp8266-oled-ssd1306-font-converter/README.md

     git push

-First time push will take a while for the `pre-build` script to finish download and compile node.
+First time push will take quite a while to finish if pre-compiled binary is not available.

 The `.openshift/action_hooks/start` script will first try to find `app.js` to start with node.
 If not found, `server.js` will be used.